Foraging for wild food have increased in popularity over the last few years, becoming a trendy activity for some and a complete lifestyle for others.

 What is foraging?

-The foraging definition generally entails searching, identifying and collecting food resources in the wild.
+Foraging is the act of searching, identifying and collecting food resources in the wild.
 Those include a wide range of plants, mushrooms, herbs and fruits growing around us uncultivated.

 Nearly everyone has picked a blackberry from the bush or an apple from the tree to eat it.
 In fact, until recently, foraging was a normal part of life.
 Every household would use the ingredients growing locally, which were often growing wild.